Rosalie Passovoy: Education

 Phi Kappa Phi National Honor Society member.

 Passovoy was the eldest member of the "Titans Letterwinners Club" as of 2019.

 Death

-Rosalie Passovoy lived her last years in life in San Diego, California, near her family and she passed on October 8, 2019, at the age of 89 years old; she suffered from Alzheimer's disease in her later years.
+Rosalie Passovoy lived her last years in life in San Diego, California, near her family and she died on October 8, 2019, at the age of 89 years old; she suffered from Alzheimer's disease in her later years.